Freescale/Documentation/release-notes/source/fsl-userspace-pkg.rst

 The following table shows the version of each package depending on the :ref:`soc-hierarchy`.

 .. tabularcolumns:: L | C | C | C | C | C | C
-.. table:: Userspace package version by SoC hierarchy
+.. table:: User space package version by SoC hierarchy

    .. include:: soc-pkg.inc